Betta fish are one of the most popularly kept, easily recognizable home aquarium fish in the world today.

 However, if your betta becomes lethargic and is often seen gulping air at the surface, then you may need an air pump for the extra oxygenation it provides.

-You can read more by following this link to our post on filters, air stones, bubbles and water oxygen content.
+You can read more by following this link to our post on filters, air stones, bubbles and water oxygen content: Do betta fish need an air pump?

 Do Betta Need Light?
 How About Dark?